Bouille-L/Bouille-L/README.md

 🤖 **AI/ML Developer in Training**
 🎓 MSc CS @ IU Applied Sciences.
 Germany
 🧱 I build intelligent systems from architecture to deployment
-📊 Currently developing a rCausal Event-Aware Sentiment Modeling for ETF Trend Prediction Using Options and News
+📊 Currently developing a Causal Event-Aware Sentiment Modeling for ETF Trend Prediction Using Options and News

 ---